 5 Must-See Waterfalls in Washington State

 Here in Washington State, we’re known for our breathtaking mountain ranges, our diverse National Parks, the beauty of the Puget Sound, and of course, our healthy amount of rainfall.
 Whether we like the quantity of precipitation or not, we can all admit that it leads to some seriously gorgeous greenery and fantastic waterfalls.
-We have no shortage of falls, and you can find them in almost every corner of the state.
-We’ve rounded up a few of our favorites and shared them below.
+We have no shortage of waterfalls in Washington State, and you can find them in almost every corner of the state.
+We at ROAMERICA have rounded up a few of our favorites and shared them below.

 What’s your favorite waterfall in Washington?